zktuong/dandelion/README.md

 source ~/.bash_profile # or ~/.zshenv
 ```

-This is already available in the container under `/share/`.
+This is already available in the singularity container under `/share/`.

 ## Basic requirements
 Python packages